Ritvik19/Data_Science_London-Scikit_Learn-Kaggle/README.md

 Key Features:
 * No login/signup required
 * User can create clips in private mode so that they are accessible to only the user who have the key
+* User can add a password protection for additional security
 * User can set a duration for the life time of the clip
 * User can share the clips to many social media platforms
+* Password protected admin panel